 OJP is committed to ensuring a fair and open process for awarding grants.
 NIJ reviews the application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.
+Applications for formula awards will be reviewed to ensure statutory requirements have been met.

-Peer reviewers will review requests for competitive funds submitted under this solicitation that meet basic minimum requirements.
-NIJ may use either internal peer reviewers, external peer reviewers, or a combination to review these requests under this solicitation.
-An external peer reviewer is an expert in the field of the subject matter of a given solicitation who is NOT a current U.S. Department of Justice employee.
-An internal reviewer is a current U.S. Department of Justice employee who is well-versed or has expertise in the subject matter of this solicitation.
-Eligible requests for competitive funds will be evaluated, scored, and rated by a peer review panel.
+Peer reviewers will review the requests for competitive funds submitted under this solicitation that meet basic minimum requirements.
+NIJ may use either internal peer reviewers, external peer reviewers, or a combination, to review these requests under this solicitation.
+An external peer reviewer is an expert in the subject matter of a given solicitation who is NOT a current DOJ employee.
+An internal reviewer is a current DOJ employee who is well-versed or has expertise in the subject matter of this solicitation.
+Eligible requests for competitive funds that meet basic minimum requirements will be evaluated, scored, and rated by a peer review panel.
 Peer reviewers' ratings and any resulting recommendations are advisory only.
 In addition to peer review ratings, considerations for award recommendations and decisions may include, but are not limited to, underserved populations, geographic diversity, strategic priorities, past performance, and available funding.

-When appropriate, the Office of the Chief Financial Officer (OCFO), in consultation with NIJ, conducts a financial review of requests for competitive funds to evaluate the fiscal integrity and financial capability of applicants; examines proposed costs to determine if the budget detail worksheet and budget narrative accurately explain project costs; and determines whether costs are reasonable, necessary, and allowable under applicable Federal cost principles and agency regulations.
+When appropriate, the Office of the Chief Financial Officer (OCFO), in consultation with NIJ, conducts a financial review of requests for competitive funds to evaluate the fiscal integrity and financial capability of applicants; examines proposed costs to determine if the Budget Detail Worksheet and Budget Narrative accurately explain project costs; and determines whether costs are reasonable, necessary, and allowable under applicable federal cost principles and agency regulations.